emcaboles/global-sales/README.md

   Insert Table
 </details>

+### Requested Data Queries
-To save space, results for the next queries are truncated to show only the first 10 results, unless otherwise specified.
+To save space, results for the next queries are truncated to show only the first 10 results, unless otherwise shown.

 1. Find the top 5 countries with the highest total revenue from online orders.
 ```sql